RoosterDragon/Desktop-Ponies/Content/readme.txt

 - Naked ...
 I mean, "cape-less" Trixie by Starly
 - Fabulous Filly Rarity by RJP
 - Soarin' by StarStep and Pie Eatn' by Anonycat
-- Galla Pinkie by Humle!
+- Gala Pinkie by Humle!
 - and dresses for the rest of the mane ponies (static images).
 Thanks to StarStep
 - Clyde, Sue, and Blinkie Pie by Anonycat!
 - Opal by StarStep